elgizabbasov/kicksale/README.md

 (venv) python manage.py runserver # Will run in dev mode

 # Heroku
+Application uses Heroku's PostgreSQL as the database.

 # Amazon S3
-Using Amazon S3 buckets to store static and media files.
+Application uses Amazon S3 buckets to store static and media files.

 # Payment
 All the payments are done through Stripe Elements; KickSale does not collect any card information from users.